-8.14 Complaints alleging a breach of this Part by a council committee member or delegate of council are to be managed by the CEO in accordance with the Procedures.
+9.14 Complaints alleging a breach of this Part by the CEO are to be managed by the Office.
+This clause does not prevent the Office from referring an alleged breach of this Part back to the council for consideration in accordance with the Procedures.